mjlavin80/bucknell-code-literacy-workshop-2016/literate_code/README.md

-# Literate Programming Activity
+# Literate Code Activity

-This folder houses materials on the literate programming activity for the workshop.
+This folder houses materials on the literate code activity for the workshop.

 ## Instructions
 #### For this activity, we will break into teams of five or six people.
 Once gathered at a computer, create a Jupyter Notebook for your team by following these steps: